MBQIP Frequently Asked Questions

 How are the benchmarks on the MBQIP reports calculated?

-90th percentile benchmarks are provided for measures on the MBQIP Patient Safety, Outpatient and Care Transitions (EDTC) reports.
+90th percentile benchmarks are provided for measures on the MBQIP Patient Safety/Inpatient and Outpatient Care, and the Care Transitions (EDTC) reports.
 The benchmarks indicate the results on individual measures for the top 10% of CAHs reporting at a state and national level.

-Top performing CAH benchmarks are not currently available as part of the MBQIP Patient Engagement (HCAHPS) reports.
-Benchmarking data for all hospitals participating in HCAHPS can be found in the HCAHPS percentile tables that are updated quarterly here.
+Top-performing CAH-specific benchmarks are not currently available as part of the MBQIP Patient Engagement (HCAHPS) reports.
+Benchmarking data for all hospitals participating in HCAHPS can be found in the HCAHPS percentile tables that are updated quarterly on the HCAHPS Online website.
 CAHs may also have benchmarking data available through their HCAHPS vendor.

 How do I get an error corrected in the EDTC data reports for my state?

-After Flex Coordinators and CAHs receive quarterly EDTC reports, review the reports as soon as possible.
+Flex Coordinators and CAHs are encouraged to review quarterly EDTC reports as soon as possible.
 If there are any errors in the reports, Flex staff should update the EDTC State Reporting Excel Spreadsheet and email the updated EDTC spreadsheet to MBQIP@hrsa.gov before the next quarter’s submission deadline.
-The hospital’s corrected data will be updated in next quarter’s EDTC data reports.
+Corrected data will be updated in next quarter’s EDTC data reports.

-How do I get hospital names updated on the MBQIP Data Reports?
+How do I get hospital names updated on the MBQIP Hospital Data Reports?

-MBQIP is an initiative to encourage all CAHs to report their data, regardless of how many patients they have and FORHP recognizes the issue with small volumes.
+MBQIP is an initiative to encourage all CAHs to report their data, regardless of how many patients they have, and FORHP recognizes the issues variation when reporting small volumes.
 While it is true that a percentage at the individual hospital level is not significant with such low volumes, it is important to remember that each number is a patient.
-Whether one out of four patients do not receive the recommended care, or one out of 400, hospitals should be using the data to determine which processes should be improved to ensure that every patient receives the highest quality care.
+Whether one out of four patients does not receive the recommended care, or one out of 400, hospitals should be using the data to determine which processes should be improved to ensure that every patient receives the highest quality care.

 State Flex Programs are encouraged to not lose sight of the bigger picture by focusing too narrowly on one measure for one quarter in one CAH.
 Instead, begin to look at trends and the aggregate data for the state.
-The small numbers in each CAH start adding up to a lot of patients for each state and the nation as a whole!
+The small numbers in each CAH start adding up to many patients for each state and the nation as a whole!